marisalyn/simulatePower/README.md

 * A table of selected data
 * A table of power vs. sample size or effect size (whichever is varied)
-* A plot of power vs. sample size or effect size (whichever is varied)
+* A plot of power vs. sample size or effect size (whichever is varied); each sample/effect size result is plotted as a point and a LOESS smoothed curve with confidence interval is plotted through the points

 ### Packages required
 Several packages are used in the app and can be installed using: